Thank you for visiting to check out How Busy Women Find Time to Read Books. This post contains affiliate links.

 I have a deep love for non-fiction.
 I love something that speaks to my goals, my spirit, my faith.
 Here are the books I’ve read recently and loved the most (all available on Audible):

 Platform – Get Noticed in a Noisy World by Michael Hyatt.
-This book was published in 2012 and I just recently got around to reading it.
+Platform was published in 2012 and I just recently got around to reading it.
 WOW… awesome!

 Platform was my first audio book.
 When it ended I was nearly crying “NO!
 Keep talking to me!
 Keep sharing your wisdom, Michael!”
 I then pulled into a gas station and immediately bought a new audio book.